AlgyJr/ios_guides/Using-Git-with-Terminal.md

 Git is an essential tool in the developers toolkit.
 Git stores your files like a stream of snapshots, allowing you and other collaborators to make changes to projects and keep everything in sync.
-This Guide will cover using Git with Terminal.
+This Guide introduces using Git with Terminal.
+You can click the video link in each section for a video walkthrough or [watch the video playlist now](https://www.youtube.com/playlist?list=PLrT2tZ9JRrf4KDwVwtpszLUxf_CuL2l4y).

 ### Basic Terminal Navigation
 The Terminal is much like the finder, but less pretty.
 There are just a few basic commands needed to navigate around in Terminal.
 Using Terminal, we often refer to folders as directories.
 Check out this [Terminal Cheat Sheet for Mac](https://github.com/0nn0/terminal-mac-cheatsheet/wiki/Terminal-Cheatsheet-for-Mac-(-basics-)) for a more complete list of commands.